 ATTORNEYS AT LAW

-Due to the COVID-19 shelter-in-place mandate by State of Colorado we are still open as we are an essential business.
-However, we're closing our offices to the public for the next 3 weeks or until further notice and handling business via phone, email and fax.
+We are still open!
+However, our offices are still closed to the public until further notice and handling business via phone, email and fax.
 During this time, you can still report a worker's compensation claim.
 Be assured that we're here for you and will assist you as soon as we can.

 How does the process work?